ctwiebe23/auttaja/README.md

-# Auttaja
+# Description

 > auttaja
 > : helper, auxiliary, helpmate, helpmeet

-Auttaja is a collection of small functions and classes that I commonly use in my projects.
-Purely a convenience library.
+Auttaja is a collection of small functions and classes that I commonly use in my personal projects.
+Purely a convenience library, nothing impressive or particularily useful.

 # Functions